scritcash/scrit-whitepaper/scrit-whitepaper.md

 4. The recipient collects the signatures from all mints over the output DBC B, combines them into a validly signed DBC B (given he received at least $m$ valid signatures), and saves it in his wallet.

-Before starting the transaction the sender might have to reissue a DBC to create a suitable DBC A intended for the recipient.
-This is achieved with an analog flow.

 The protocol protocol flow for an ACS type $0x00$ is similar, but simpler, as shown in Figure 2.